 How many sessions can I have?

 Individual support is flexible and number of sessions can be discussed when setting goals in your first session with you worker.

 Can I choose when and where they are?

 It is important that you include your availability on your referral form.
 This will be checked in your Gateways phone call.
 The majority of support sessions are either held at Dial House in Halton or at Clarence House in Horsforth.
 Although alternatives can be arranged, please discuss this in your gateway call.
 There are a limited number of evening sessions held every week, please note that limited availability may increase the time you wait for support.

 Are they counselling sessions?

-The sessions differ from counselling sessions as they also include practical advice and signposting.
-Also you do not need to have set regular sessions; they can be weekly, bi-weekly, monthly and so on depending on your need.
+The sessions differ from counselling sessions as they also include practical advice and signposting and are facilitated by peers.
 If counselling is something you wish to engage with please see our counselling section in Our Support.